Bulloo Bulloo Waterhole at the Dig Tree Reserve.

-Located in the Dig Tree Reserve within Nappa Merrie Station in Queensland ‘s Bulloo Shire, technically the Dig Tree has no street address.
-The coordinates are -27.62254471, 141.07504536.
+Located in the Dig Tree Reserve within Nappa Merrie Station in Queensland ‘s Bulloo Shire, the Dig Tree has no street address.
+The coordinates are 27.62254471 degrees south, 141.07504536 degrees east.
 Access is from Innamincka Road via a private road called “Dig Tree Road”.

-While some tour companies visit the Dig Tree on pre-arranged tours, essentially the only way to get to the Dig Tree is by private vehicle, preferably with o -road capability.
+While some tour companies visit the Dig Tree on pre-arranged tours, basically the only way to get to the Dig Tree is by private vehicle, preferably with off-road capability.

 For anyone considering a visit to the Dig Tree, planning is essential.
 The Dig Tree Reserve has extremely limited facilities for visitors.
 There are basic toilet and bush camping facilities but little else.
 There are no shops, showers, water, power or internet.
 It’s a long drive to the nearest food, accommodation and petrol.

 The nearest towns are Innamincka in South Australia, 116 kilometres west and Thargomindah in Queensland, 326 kilometres to the east.

 The Dig Tree web site is presented by The Royal Historical Society of Queensland.

 The Royal Historical Society of Queensland is trustee for the Dig Tree Reserve supported by Nappa Merrie Station and the Bulloo Shire Council.